 St. Johns Housing Partnership welcomes gifts of real estate, including land or buildings.
 These gifts may provide significant benefits for the donor as well as for the St. Johns Housing Partnership.
 Depending on the type of gift, a donor may enjoy tax savings, lifetime payments, and freedom from carrying costs, once the real estate is sold.

 Real estate gifts require more planning than gifts of cash or marketable securities.
-The St Johns Housing Partnership will need some time to gather necessary information and to evaluate legal and financial issues before making a decision with respect to accepting a gift of real estate.
+The St. Johns Housing Partnership will need some time to gather the necessary information and to evaluate legal and financial issues before making a decision with respect to accepting a gift of real estate.

 If the St Johns Housing Partnership does decide to accept a gift of real estate, donors should be aware that the sale of donated property requires patience and realistic pricing.
 Please review the following information with your tax and legal advisors.

 TALK TO ST JOHNS HOUSING PARTNERSHIP REAL ESTATE DEPT

 We will need to know the type of property you are thinking of donating as well as the method of making the gift.